khabib97/ThreatFeedDashboard/README.md

 ### How to install ElasticSearch?

-* Choose your prefered elasticsearch .deb package from elasticsearch website.
+* Choose your preferred elasticsearch .deb package from elasticsearch website.

 * Run the following command to start and stop elasticsearch